Anglophone problem: The Foumban Conference of 17–21 July 1961

-The purpose of the Foumban Constitutional Conference was to create a constitution for the new Federal state of British Southern Cameroon and La République du Cameroun.
-The conference brought together representatives from La République du Cameroun, including Amadou Ahidjo, their president, with representatives from Southern Cameroons.
-Two weeks before the Foumban Conference, there were reports that more than one hundred people were killed by terrorists in Loum, Bafang, Ndom, and Douala.
+The Foumban Constitutional Conference was held to create a constitution for the new Federal state of British Southern Cameroon and La République du Cameroun.
+The conference brought together representatives from La République du Cameroun, including President Amadou Ahidjo, and representatives from Southern Cameroons.
+Two weeks before the Foumban Conference, there were reports that more than 100 people were killed by terrorists in Loum, Bafang, Ndom, and Douala.
 The reports worried unification advocates who wanted British Cameroon to unify with French Cameroun.
-For the conference, the location of Foumban had been carefully chosen to make Ahidjo appear as if he had everything under control.
-Mr. Mbile, a Southern Cameroonian representative at the conference noted, "Free from all the unrest that had scared Southern Cameroonians, the Francophone authorities had picked the place deliberately for the occasion.
+The location of Foumban had been carefully chosen to make Ahidjo appear as if he had everything under control.
+Mr. Mbile, a Southern Cameroonian representative at the conference, noted, "Free from all the unrest that had scared Southern Cameroonians, the Francophone authorities had picked the place deliberately for the occasion.
 The entire town had been exquisitely cleaned up and houses splashed with whitewash.
 Food was good and receptions lavish.
 The climate in Foumban real or artificial went far to convince us that despite the stories of 'murder and fire,' there could be at least this island of peace, east of the Mungo."

-Before the Foumban Conference, all the parties in Southern Cameroons, the Native Authority Councils and the traditional leaders attended the Bamenda Conference.
-This conference decided on a common proposal to present when negotiations with La République du Cameroun arrived.
-Among many things, the Bamenda Conference agreed on a non-centralized federation to ensure there was a distinction between the powers of the states and the powers of the federation.
-Most of the proposals from the Bamenda Conference were ignored by Ahidjo.
+Before the Foumban Conference, all parties in Southern Cameroons, the Native Authority Councils and traditional leaders attended the Bamenda Conference to decide on a common proposal to present during negotiations with La République du Cameroun.
+The Bamenda Conference agreed on a non-centralized federation to ensure a distinction between the powers of the states and the powers of the federation.
+However, most of these proposals were ignored by Ahidjo.
 Some of these proposals included having a bicameral legislature and decentralizing power, but instead a unicameral system was established with a centralized system of power.

 At the Foumban conference, Ahidjo presented delegates with a draft constitution.
 By the end of the conference, instead of creating an entirely new constitution, the contributions of the Southern Cameroons delegates were reflected in suggestions made to the draft initially presented to them.
-John Ngu Foncha and Ahidjo intended for the Foumban Constitutional Conference to be brief; however, delegates left the three-day conference with the impression that there would be sequential conferences to continue the drafting of the constitution.
+John Ngu Foncha and Ahidjo intended for the conference to be brief; however, delegates left the three-day conference with the impression that there would be sequential conferences to continue drafting the constitution.
 Mbile later noted, "We may have done more if we had spent five months instead of five days in writing our constitution at Foumban."
 The Constitution for the new Federal Republic was agreed in Yaoundé in August 1961, between Ahidjo and Foncha, pending approval by the House of Assembly of the two states.
 In the end, the West Cameroon House of Assembly never ratified the Constitution.
-However, on 1 October 1961, the Federal Republic of Cameroon nevertheless came to fruition.
+However, on 1 October 1961, the Federal Republic of Cameroon nevertheless came into existence.